RHTE-2023-Edge-Lab/RHTE-2023-Edge-Lab.github.io/content/use-case/openshift.md

 * **OCP Cluster API URL :** `https://api.{{< param openshift_domain >}}:6443`

 There is a dedicated OpenShift user for each warehouse.
 On your table you will find a poster with the relevant information.
+To connect to your Openshift cluster, click on the *OCP Cluster console URL* above and fill in your username and password.
+You will have acces to the *Web Terminal* by clicking on the **>_** icon on the top right.
+The Web Terminal provides the *oc* client.